 1944 Cole Porter's musical Mexican Hayride, with a book by Dorothy Fields and Herbert Fields, opens on Broadway at the Winter Garden Theatre.
-Starring Bobby Clark as a fugitive on the run in Mexico, the production will run for 481 performances.
+Starring Bobby Clark as a fugitive on the run in Mexico, the production runs for 481 performances.

 1965 Ulu Grosbard revives Arthur Miller's A View from the Bridge at the Sheridan Square Playhouse.
 Robert Duvall plays the troubled Eddie Carbone and Jon Voight plays Rodolpho.
-It will run 780 performances.
+It runs 780 performances.

-1976 With the passage of time, Jason Robards has gone from Jamie to the patriarch of the Tyrone family, James.
-Directed by Robards, Long Day's Journey into Night will play for 11 performances at the Brooklyn Academy of Music.
+1976 With the passage of time, Jason Robards goes from Jamie to the patriarch of the Tyrone family, James.
+Directed by Robards, Long Day's Journey into Night plays for 11 performances at the Brooklyn Academy of Music.
 Zoe Caldwell co-stars as Mary Tyrone.

 1979 Wings takes flight at the Lyceum Theatre.
-Written originally for radio, Arthur Kopit's saga of a stroke victim fighting her way back to competence stars Constance Cummings.
+Originally written for radio, Arthur Kopit's saga of a stroke victim fighting her way back to competence stars Constance Cummings.
 John Madden stages the 117 performances.

 1988 Sarafina!, the South African musical by Mbongeni Ngema and Hugh Masekela, transfers from Lincoln Center to Broadway's Cort Theatre.
 The cast is comprised of young South African singers.
 The show receives five 1988 Tony Award nominations, including one for Best Musical.